adgoudz/dotfiles/README.md

 ### Usage

-As for how it works, let's say we wanted to share a Git [global ignore] file across multiple development hosts.
+Let's say we wanted to share a Git [global ignore] file across multiple development hosts.
 We'd first create an ignore file in the following directory structure below our home directory.
-Stow refers to some of these directories by logical
+Stow refers to some of these directories by logical names:
-names:

 ```
 /Users/Andrew            # The "target" directory